 Upcoming Public Guided Walks

 Take an easy one-mile round trip walk along the Granite Point trail in Whaler’s Cove to learn about the lives of nine extraordinary women whose efforts shaped and preserved this land.
+During our 1 ½ hour stroll, we’ll revel in the beauty of the reserve as we celebrate the vision, labor and passion of those in the past who made it all possible.

 Join docent Randy for a guided walk around the Cypress Grove trail.
 We will keep a close eye out for marine mammals, shore birds and other wildlife while appreciating the lush plant life and stunning scenery all around us.
 Learn how sea otters have come and gone from the central coast, and how our deep marine canyons support the animals you see on the surface.